quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~
 {: #additional-event-schema-ex title="Example of using the additional-event-schema field"}

-The registration requirements for extension schema identifiers are detailed in
+The registration requirements for extension schema URIs are detailed in
 {{iana}}.

 ## Event design